skip to content

 01:32:39 - Dev Agrawal

-10,000.
-I do.
-I have 10,000.
-Okay.
-I have 14, 000.
-Yeah, yeah, yeah.
+10,000?
+Do I have 10,000?
+Okay, I have 14,000.
+Yeah, yeah.
 I don't consider that to be a pretty big number.
-And I think a lot of like more than half of it came from being in that space with Elon Musk, which was a complete accident.
+And I think a lot of it, more than half of it, came from being in that space with Elon Musk, which was a complete accident.

 01:33:00 - Anthony Campolo